JoinSEEDS/seeds_light_wallet/pull_request_template.md

-### 🗃 Github Issue Or Exmplanation for this PR.
+### 🗃 Github Issue Or Explanation for this PR.
 (What is it supposed to do and Why is needed)

 Enter Issue number here